Neverness to Everness: Earn Fons and Clear Early Anomalies

 Why early Anomaly Cases matter sooner than they look

-Early anomalies are where NTE starts asking you to read systems instead of just fighting through them.
-That is why so many players bounce off the first few cases: the game shifts from movement and combat into reconstruction, observation, or rule-based mini objectives without making that shift feel dramatic.
-Once you understand that, the early cases stop feeling random.
+Early anomalies are where NTE starts asking you to read systems instead of fighting through them.
+That is why players bounce off the first few cases: the game shifts from movement and combat into reconstruction, observation, and rule-based objectives without flagging the change.
+Once you expect that shift, the early cases stop feeling random.
 They are tests of interpretation, not raw damage.

-The two early examples most worth learning are the Spacetime Projector case and the Lonely Player commission.
+The two worth learning first are the Spacetime Projector case and the Lonely Player commission.
 They teach opposite lessons.
-Spacetime Projector is about reading a scene correctly and following the case state after an interaction.
-Lonely Player is about recognizing that one anomaly can contain several mini-game rules in sequence, and that “clear the case” does not always mean “beat a boss.”
+Spacetime Projector is about reading a scene correctly and following the case state after you interact with it.
+Lonely Player is about recognizing that one anomaly can chain several mini-game rules in sequence, and that “clear the case” does not always mean “beat a boss.”

 🎮